I’m not “Shure” anymore…

 Sometime during 2017, someone told me they found an old turntable and that it was going to be trashed.
 They asked me if I wanted to have a look at it before they threw it away, just in case.
 Well, I don’t even remember the brand of the cheap deck.
 It was not working, I could not do anything about it.
 I trashed it myself, but I kept the cartridge.
 The brand name demanded it to be saved: Shure.

-I had been very clumsy with my cartridges later, two Grado bodies and a Gold1 and 8MZ stylii – I managed to damage both.
-I had no working cartoridges for my Thorens TD-160.
+I had been very clumsy with my cartridges later, two Grado bodies and a Gold1 and 8MZ styli – I managed to damage both.
+I had no working cartridges for my Thorens TD-160.
 So I started researching again about the mysterious Shure.

 The HE suffix stands for the hyper-elliptical shape of the diamond tip.
 Incidentally, the latest Shure cartridge ever produced was an M97, the xE, with an elliptical stylus and a much debated roll-off at the highest top of the frequency response (supposedly adopted by Shure lately, due to complaints of shrillness in expert reviews).
 Many do not like this – the Shure V15, M97 and the likes, were highly appreciated for their flat response.
 Apparently, my Me97 has the original flat response in its potential.

-The Japanese Jico and SAS are well known for their excellent aftermarket stylii for Shure cartridges, but they are expensive.
-Ed Saunders was also known for its high-value Shure replacements, but I had already had a bad experience when I tried to adopt a V15 III LM (one I regret having sold, anyway).
+The Japanese Jico are well known for their excellent aftermarket styli for Shure cartridges, but they are expensive.
 Then I came across an ad about a used Nagaoka M97ED replacement stylus.
 It was an elliptical, not a hyperelliptical stone cut, but it had the dampening brush and telescoped cantilever.
 And it was just 28 euros.
 I just couldn’t spend much more for a cartridge I didn’t even know if it really was in working order.
 So I went for it and …wow!

 As soon as I heard the first sound from a single channel (one of the headshell leads was not correctly connected) I was taken by surprise.
 After I connected the lead well, I was amazed.
-The deep, full and down to the earth sound that came out of a 28 euro stylus on a cart I had for free was simply astonishing.
+The deep, full, no-nonsense, down-to-the-earth sound that came out of a 28 euro stylus on a cart I had for free was simply astonishing.
 What if I had a real HE stylus for that?

 This unassuming little plastic Shure cart from a cheap and small turntable is making me question my own love affair with Grado cartridges.
-I will need to know what this can do with a proper top quality hyperellitic tip.
-For a while I doubted it would have been worth speding money on a brand that doesn’t exist anymore.
+I will need to know what this can do with a proper top quality hyper-elliptic tip.
+For a while I doubted it would have been worth spending money on a brand that doesn’t exist anymore.
 However, Shure had never supported old cartridges, and they wouldn’t have supported the old Me97 too, even if they were still in the business.
-If I think back to the flattering review Geoff Husband wrote on TNT-Audio about the Shure V15 VxMR, which made me go after the above mentioned V15 III, I feel fairly compensated after having been so quick to get rid of the V15; eventually I have found the supposedly very similar Me97 for no money at all.

-I just wish I could hear this cart with a Jico/SAS HE stylus.
+I just wish I could hear this cart with a Jico SAS HE stylus or similar.
+I’m not Shure I would ever part from it…